Thomas Coman: Biography

 After he left his alderman's seat, Mayor Hall appointed Coman one of the commissioners to oversee construction of the New York County Courthouse.
 In 1873 Coman and the other commissioners were indicted for conspiracy related to the Tweed Ring's corruption in the construction of the courthouse.
 He was also sued in civil court with one of his fellow commissioners, with the city seeking to claim city money it said they had obtained by fraud.
 By 1876 the criminal case had ended with a Nolle prosequi decision by the district attorney, and the civil suit had been discontinued.

 Coman worked for The Equitable Life Assurance Society for more than twenty years, serving as a liaison to the city government responsible for resolving property tax disputes and code violations on company real estate, and assisting company executives in their dealings with city officials.
 In 1905 he testified in a New York State Legislature investigation into corruption in city government.
 His work for The Equitable was the subject of negative headlines, but he was not charged with any crimes.

 He died in New York City on October 22, 1909.
-His funeral took place at New York City's Church of the Blessed Sacrament.
+His funeral took place at Manhattan's Church of the Blessed Sacrament, which was where he was interred.
 (Some sources indicate the date of death as October 20.
 This seems to be in error, and was probably the date Coman's final illness was first reported.)

 Coman was married to Martha Beechinor (d.
 July 19, 1920), and they were the parents of five children.